Analyst, Special Projects

 Senior Officer, Corporate Finance

-At Calvert Foundation, Matt is responsible for financial planning and analysis, budgeting, liquidity management, and subordinated debt-related covenant and capital adequacy tracking.
+At Calvert Foundation, Matt is responsible for financial planning and analysis, budgeting, and subordinated debt-related covenant and capital adequacy tracking.
 Prior to joining Calvert Foundation, Matt spent three years as an Investment Analyst at Pricoa Capital Group, a private debt investor, in Frankfurt, Germany.
 In his free time, Matt has volunteered for a number of organizations locally and abroad, and he enjoys traveling and being outdoors running, biking, and swimming.
 Matt holds a Master of Economics degree from Macquarie University in Sydney and a Bachelor of Arts with double majors in Economics & Political Science from St. Norbert College in Wisconsin.
 He studied abroad at the London School of Economics in London and at Fudan University in Shanghai.

 Lorraine Gordon has more than 25 years of experience as a leadership consultant, facilitator/workshop leader, executive coach, entrepreneur, and marketing communications professional.
 She coaches leaders and teams on shifting and transforming their behaviors to better align with their own and their company’s culture and core values.
 Her coaching approach is goals-driven with emphasis on establishing trust, building awareness and accountability, and closing performance gaps.